Your basket is currently empty!

 Denmark | New Nordic Whisky

-Danish whisky is relatively new to Scandanavia.
-Denmark has a heritage in brewing, home to possibly one of the world’s best beers, and in local distilleries creating herbal and fruit styles of aquavit and schnapps.
+Danish whisky is relatively new to Scandinavia.
+Denmark has a heritage in brewing, home to possibly one of the world’s best beers.
+Plus local distilleries creating herbal and fruit styles of aquavit and schnapps.
 Government restrictions for many years controlled what alcohol could be produced across the country, and in relaxing these rules many new distilleries have grown.

 As a country is has a long tradition for growing grain – rye and barley alongside wheat and other grains.

-Many of the distillers in Denmark rare fiercely trying to establish an industry definition on what it eans to be Danish whisky.
-With inspiration from the way the new Nordic cuisine has established itself, it is important that we in Denmark do the same with Danish whisky.
-Our Danish climate is optimal for growing barley for Danish whiskey production
+Many of the distillers in Denmark are fiercely trying to establish an industry definition on what it means to be Danish whisky.
+With inspiration from the way new Nordic cuisine has established itself, it is important that Denmark do the same with Danish whisky.
+The Danish climate is optimal for growing barley and rye and therefore for Danish whisky production.

 Almost all Danish distilleries run tours or have a visitor centre in some form, but you may need to book ahead to find a tour on the day you want to visit and one that is not in Danish or German.

-Visit Denmark‘s website holds a list of the best Danish distilleries to vist and explore.
+Visit Denmark‘s website holds a list of the best Danish distilleries to visit and explore.

 Distilleries